Using Aggregate Functions

 COUNT(*)returns the total number of rows, regardless of NULL values - C -

-MAX(credits)finds the highest credit value - B -
+MAX(price)finds the highest price - B -

 COUNT(column_name)counts only non-NULL values in that column - C - You can use multiple different aggregate functions in one query